downingbots/GPT4o_with_WidowX-Arm/README.md

 provide a layer to manipulate the objects.

 Instead of using ViLD, you can alternatively use YOLO-World.
-As an open-vocabulary experiment with both GPT4o and YOLO, you could upload a picture to ChatGPT4o by clicking the paperclip.
+As an open-vocabulary experiment with both GPT4o and YOLO, you could:

+1. upload a picture to ChatGPT4o by clicking the paperclip.
 Even with the free version of ChatGPT, you'll probably need to create a login: https://chatgpt.com/?model=gpt-4o

-Enter the prompt: "list the nouns that you see in this photo, separated by commas"
+2. Enter the prompt: "list the nouns that you see in this photo, separated by commas"

-In another tab, goto: https://huggingface.co/spaces/stevengrove/YOLO-World and upload the same picture.
-Under the categories to be detected, cut-and-paste the list of nouns from ChatGPT, and see what you get.
+3. In another tab, goto: https://huggingface.co/spaces/stevengrove/YOLO-World
+and upload the same picture.

+4. Under the categories to be detected, cut-and-paste the list of nouns from ChatGPT, and see what you get.

 Unfortunately, you still have the spacial localization problem with GPT4o